chrisjensen/diy-portable-air-purifier/README.md

 ## USB-C and USB-A adapters

 The fans run on 12V while USB puts out 5V.
-There's a couple of ways you can get 12V for this:
+There's a couple of ways you can get 12V from a USB power bank:

 #### Get a USB-A that converts to 12V

 I prefer this option as it's simple, the hardware is designed to do this all the time, and it just works.
 The only downside is that the USB plug is pretty bulky, and often flimsy and prone to breaking if it's knocked around a lot.
-By putting the battery under the filter and holding it in place with elastic it is reasonably well protected fro this.
+By putting the battery under the filter and holding it in place with elastic it is reasonably well protected from this.

 <img width="393" alt="Screenshot 2025-01-05 at 2 28 15 PM" src="https://github.com/user-attachments/assets/f2004017-541b-450e-9996-fa06dc4546fd" />